Izzyfaithbm/quest-submission-/README.md

 2. Smart Contracts are programs that people code to interact with others in the Blockchain.

-3. A transaction has data that the user can change, whereas a script is something that the user can only read.
+3. A transaction changes the data in a smart contract, whereas a script is used to view the contract.

 ## Chapter 1 Day 2